 The ancient Chinese text the Tao te Ching says: “Knowing others is intelligence; knowing yourself is true wisdom.”
 Self-knowledge takes us beyond mere information into that elusive thing called wisdom, wisdom that can never be attained, no matter how intelligent we may be, if we remain ignorant about ourselves.

 Jesus was touching on a similar theme when he said, “Why do you see the speck in your neighbor’s eye, but do not notice the log in your own eye?”
-Only by becoming aware of and dealing with our own shortcomings, he was saying, will we be able to see clearly enough to be helpful to others.
-In other words: know yourself.
+In other words, only by becoming aware of and dealing with our own shortcomings will we be able to see clearly enough to be helpful to others.

 When we become aware of the “log” in our own eye we won’t make the mistake of going around trying to “fix” other people.
 Rather, we will relate to them with the compassion that comes from having faced our own struggles honestly, the compassion without which healing can never happen.